pythonscad/pythonscad/README.md

 # Documentation

-Have a look at the OpenSCAD Homepage (https://www.openscad.org/documentation.html) for documentation.
+Have a look at the PythonSCAD Homepage (https://www.python.org/tutorial) for a brief work-through.

-## Building OpenSCAD
+## Building PythonSCAD

-To build OpenSCAD from source, follow the instructions for the platform applicable to you below.
+To build PythonSCAD from source, follow the instructions for the platform applicable to you below.

 ### Prerequisites

-To build OpenSCAD, you need some libraries and tools.
+To build PythonSCAD, you need some libraries and tools.
 The version numbers in brackets specify the versions which have been used for development.
 Other versions may or may not work as well.